All Episodes

 And a few reminisces and a few thank yous.

-When we go to the phones today, the content of the program is all yours.
+And you, when we go to the phones today, the content of the program is all yours.

-That's what open line Friday is.
+That's what Open Line Friday is.

 So you're not limited, as you are Monday through Thursday, by my dictatorial manners.

-Talk about anything.
+On Friday, talk about anything.

 800-282-2882.

-The uh email address is L Rushbow at EIBNet.com.
+The email address is lrushbow at EIVnet.com.

-Speaking of the Messiah, he was heckled today.
+He was heckled today.

 The Messiah, heckled in St. Petersburg, Florida.